- Government

 See the interview City Manager George Proakis did with WCA-TV on July 15, 2025, discussing the strike.

-Answer: See the calendar of the trash and recycling pickup schedule.
-Please beware yard waste is cancelled at this time.
+See the calendar of the trash and recycling pickup schedule.

 Also, please see the map of A week and B week pickup.
-July 14-18 is A week.
-July 21 – 25 will be a B week.
+August 4 - August 8 will be B week.
+August 11 - 15 will be A week.

 QuestionWhen and how do I report a missed pickup?